Clifford Curzon: Personal life

+Death

 Curzon died in September 1982, aged 75.
 He is buried next to his wife in the churchyard of St Patrick's, Patterdale, near their holiday home in the Lake District.
 On his gravestone are inscribed the opening words of Franz von Schober's poem "An die Musik": "Du holde Kunst" (O fairest art), familiar from Schubert's setting.

 Honours

 In 1958 Curzon was appointed Commander of the Order of the British Empire (CBE), and in 1977 he was knighted.
 He was elected a Fellow of the RAM in 1939, and in 1980 he received the Royal Philharmonic Society's gold medal.
 He was an honorary fellow of St Peter's College, Oxford (1981) and was awarded honorary doctorates by the universities of Leeds (1970) and Sussex (1973).